FAQs

 Is an EMS Machine Safe?

-EMS machine quadriceps strengthening exercise during supervised rehabilitation.
+EMS machine combined with active quadriceps strengthening during supervised rehabilitation

 Can Exercise Physiology Help With EMS?

 EMS works best when paired with active movement.
-If you need a structured strength plan, an exercise physiologist may help you progress from early activation into strength, balance, endurance or return-to-function training.
+If you need a structured strength program, an Accredited Exercise Physiologist may help you progress from early activation into strength, balance, endurance or return-to-function training.

 An EMS machine is an electronic medical device.
 Always read the label and instruction manual.
-Consult your doctor or healthcare professional before use and if symptoms persist.
-Use only as directed.
+Use the device only as directed and speak with a doctor, physiotherapist or other qualified healthcare professional when you are uncertain about safety.

 Before You Use EMS at Home

-• use clean pads on clean, healthy skin
+• place clean pads on clean, healthy skin

-• avoid the chest, neck, head and broken skin
+• avoid the chest, head, neck and damaged skin

 • stop if symptoms feel unusual or concerning